drbean/edit/steve/design.md

 	d.
 Rewarding and punishing students
 	e.
 Dealing with my personal stress and discomfort
 	f.
 Radical (or traditional) activities that involve students

+## What's wrong with this design document

+1. core statement:

+  A camp for people to know it that we need to thank for our everything.

+2. Feature:

+  - We can teach people how to survival in the wild.
+  - How to save water, hunting, fishing, building their shelter,
+  - Cry for help
+  - People can konw herbs, edible food, dangerous animals.

+3. Table of contests:

+  a.
+Some survial experts
+  b.
+Environment introduce(background)
+  c.
+Tools
+  d.
+Knowledge of plant and animals
+  e.
+Life skill
+  a.
+Teamwork

 ## Game Design Document links